luxumbra/foresite-freelance/src/content/projects/uplove-vintage.md

 ### Outcome
 The client now has a fully-formed brand identity that communicates both emotional warmth and environmental consciousness.
 The business cards and merchandise are being used at in-person vintage fair increasing brand recognition and customer engagement.

-> Working with Dave was such a fantastic experience!
-He completely captured the essence of Uplove Vintage in the logo, merch, and business cards he designed for me.
-The attention to detail and creativity exceeded expectations, and I’ve had so many compliments on the branding.
-I couldn’t be happier with the results!
-> -- <cite>Ria, Uplove Vintage</cite>

 You can check out Uplove's wonderful vintage items in thier Etsy store [https://uplovevintage.etsy.com](https://uplovevintage.etsy.com) or say Hi on their socials--search UploveVintage on Insta or Facebook.